 Guillotine earrings commemorating the execution of King Louis XVI were a popular accessory during the French Revolution’s Reign of Terror, when beheadings were popular and plentiful.

 Guillotine earrings commemorating the execution of Louis XVI during France’s Reign of Terror c.1793

-These gold and gilded metal guillotine earrings from 1793 depict the Phrygian cap on top, and the crowned, decapitated heads of the king and queen dangling below.
+These gilded guillotine earrings from 1793 depict the Phrygian cap – a symbol of liberty – on top, and the crowned, decapitated heads of the king and queen dangling below.
 With 16,594 executions taking place between June 1793 and July 1794, the guillotine was the emblem of the Reign of Terror during the French Revolution.

 It was both metaphorical and literal.

 “The guillotine superbly exemplified and epitomized the vital need for rupture, which constituted the condition—and promise—for remaking the world,” Laure Murat writes in The Man Who Thought He Was Napoleon.
 “As a modern machine derived from the laws of geometry and gravity, it promised an egalitarian, democratic death.
 It put a permanent end to the hierarchy of punishments under the ancient régime, which sentenced witches and arsonists to be burned at the stake, regicides to be tortured, and thieves and criminals to be hanged, reserving decapitation by the sword for the nobility.
 It was to do away with this inequality—even in death— that on October 9, 1789, Dr. Joseph-Ignace Guillotin, an elected representative to the Constituent Assembly, suggested a new form of capital punishment that would be identical for all.”

 A doctor named Antoine Louis submitted a report detailing how the new “machine of the government” would work.